-Bilateral relations between Germany and Saudi Arabia were formalised as early with 1929 with the signing of the Treaty of Friendship between Germany and the Kingdom of Hejaz and Nejd.
+Bilateral relations between Germany and Saudi Arabia were formalised as early as 1929, with the signing of the Treaty of Friendship between Germany and the Kingdom of Hejaz, Nejd and Dependencies.
 This was three years before the Kingdom of Saudi Arabia was proclaimed.
 The Federal Republic of Germany has maintained diplomatic relations with the Kingdom of Saudi Arabia since 1954.
 The governments of both countries hold consultations on a regular basis.

-Saudi Arabia is Germany’s second most important Arab trading partner after the United Arab Emirates.
-For its part, Germany is the fourth-largest supplier of Saudi Arabian imports.
-Saudi Arabia imports German products and services on a substantial scale.
+Saudi Arabia is Germany’s second most important trading partner in the Arab world after the United Arab Emirates.
+For its part, Germany is the fourth-largest supplier of goods to Saudi Arabia.
 Germany’s main exports to Saudi Arabia are machinery, motor vehicles, chemical products and electrical, precision engineering and optical goods.
-In 2018, German exports to Saudi Arabia were worth 6.26 billion euros (-4% compared with the previous year), while German imports from Saudi Arabia totalled 1178 billion euros (+46.7% compared with 2017).
+The Vision 2030 reform programme and the desire to diversify Saudi Arabia’s economy offer good prospects for the further development of German and Saudi Arabian economic cooperation.
+The main objectives of the programme include:

-The German-Saudi Arabian Liaison Office for Economic Affairs (GESALO) in Riyadh has represented German business interests in the country since 1978.
-The Saudi-German Joint Economic Commission, launched in 1975, comprises government and business representatives.
+The German-Saudi Arabian Liaison Office for Economic Affairs (GESALO) in Riyadh represents German business interests in the country, and the Joint Economic Commission (GWK) is a Saudi-German forum that comprises government and business representatives.